karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

   - Best practices:
     - Use the `dir` command to navigate to the correct directory before executing commands.
 This ensures that the commands are run in the appropriate context and avoids issues related to incorrect file paths.
     - Run the tests before building the Docker image.
 This allows for early detection of test failures and prevents building and deploying a faulty application.
-    - Handle test failures gracefully by using `catchError` or similar error handling mechanisms.
-This helps in identifying and fixing test-related issues promptly.
+    - Use the `catchError` block to handle test failures gracefully.
+If the tests fail, the pipeline will be aborted, and an appropriate error message will be displayed.
     - Consider running tests in parallel if you have a large test suite.
 This can significantly reduce the overall execution time of the pipeline.
 You can use Jenkins plugins like "Parallel Test Executor" to achieve this.

   - Example Jenkinsfile code: